 We found out which wearables are making waves in the EHS industry today, and why.

 Read on for a background in wearable tech, where the market is headed, and best practices.

 Ready?
 Let’s go.

 What is wearable technology?

-But, there’s more to it than that.
+It's obvious that wearable tech is technology you wear, but there's more to it than that.

 Who invented it, you ask?
 That’s where it gets hazy.
 There’s multiple possibilities – including Leonardo da Vinci - dating from as far back as 1674.
 But, the pedometer’s official patent was awarded in 1924.